-Seattle Hospitality Workers Emergency Fund: (note: they have temporarily halted applications for funding due to demand.
-They hope to reopen applications, so check the website for updates.)
+Seattle Hospitality Workers Emergency Fund: Note: current status is open and taking applications until Feb 15.
 Funds for hospitality industry workers whose hours have been curtailed because of COVID-19 and who are not being otherwise compensated.
 Learn more here.

 Financial Resource Guide for WA Residents: Guide to financial resources for Washington consumers impacted by COVID-19.
 Includes credit card, rent, student loan, and emergency loan assistance.
 Learn more here.

 UndocuScholars Recursos para Comunidades Indocumentadas: Resources for undocumented students and families, including emergency relief funds.
 Learn more.

 The Plate Fund - Closed and no longer taking applications.
 Click here for additional resources in the meantime.
 Restaurant workers who live and work in King County and have suffered financial hardship because of the COVID-19 crisis may be eligible for $500 in immediate assistance.
 No SSN needed to apply.
 See eligibility criteria and apply here.

 SU Student Financial Services - Financial aid support for students impacted by COVID-19.
 Contact this office by email to discuss your situation.

 Ingersoll Gender Center: Financial assistance programs for trans and gender diverse community members.
 Learn more here.